wangguoke/blog/The Performance Testing of JIT feature In PostgreSQL 11.md

 ### overall summary of JIT performance:
 This JIT depends on the situation.
 In the 22 SQL cases, performance has improved and some have declined.
-So I think there are some issues in JIT on with Parallel on.
+I think there is 2 issues in the JIT.
+1. The default values about the parameters for JIT are not right.
+2. The query optimizer has some unreasonable design.

 ### Suggestions for Improvement
 1. Improve the cost value or add new parameters to find the right case.